-According to the JFTC's latest annual report published in October 2018, during the 2017 fiscal year (1 April 2017 to 31 March 2018), 306 notifications were accepted and out of those 306 cases, 299 were granted clearance during the Phase I review, six were withdrawn during the Phase I review and one was subject to a Phase II review.
-During FY2017, the JFTC did not issue any cease and desist orders with respect to M&A. However, in practice, parties usually voluntarily withdraw notifications pursuant to informal suggestions from the JFTC that a clearance would not be granted.
-The number of cases in which remedies were required, including those related to foreign-to-foreign transactions, is not published.
+According to the JFTC's latest annual report published in June 2019, during the 2018 fiscal year (1 April 2018 to 31 March 2019), 321 notifications were accepted and out of those 321 cases, 315 were granted clearance during the Phase I review, four were withdrawn during the Phase I review and two were subject to a Phase II review.
+During FY2018, the JFTC did not issue any cease and desist orders with respect to M&A. However, in practice, parties usually voluntarily withdraw notifications pursuant to informal suggestions from the JFTC that a clearance would not be granted.